-- Your required net cultivation area for the 1000 lettuces per day would then be between 525 and 630 squaremeters.
+- Your required net cultivation area for the 1000 lettuces per day would then be between 525 and 630 sqm.
 Of course you could go much more dense, but we would recommend to gain experience first.
 Higher plant density also means that potential pest will spread easier/faster and needs to be tightly monitored and managed.

 - Counter question: How many heads of lettuce do you get per day if you use 13 ring segment high barrels instead of 12?
 You could do that any time, it adds 15 centimeters of hight and 12 grow spaces to each of your barrels, and nothing more.
 (Answer: 90)

 - One broad open shelf through which the user can work with a small shovel.
 With this part it will be possible to build soil-based setups.
 We have already been experimenting with barrels attached on roller boards that are 6 ring segments high and have a wickerbed bladder with overflow inside the lowest ring segment.
 The rest is then filled with hydrotone and soil.
 Exotic test, but it works and grows a lot of plants.
-This version is targeting end consumers and will be available in mid 2017.
+This version is targeting end consumers and is available since mid 2017.
 There will also be a special base for the soil-based version.
 The number of ring segments you are using is flexible.

 - One completely closed part.
 If you plan to grow bigger plants like Kohlrabi you might not use all the grow spaces.
 You will also be able to use this closed part to assemble your ring segments for the soil-based version giving you more flexibility for the size of your plants.
 This part is available since mid 2017.

 If you have ideas for your special adapter, please let us know.